wso2/docs-security/en/docs/trust/security-commitment-for-self-hosted-products.md

 * A central MDM solution manages all user endpoints and servers.
 A regular patch management process is in place.
 * Conduct independent third-party audits annually, which are separated from annual ISO audits.
 * Regular Internal and External VAPTs are conducted on WSO2 systems and network devices.
-* All infrastructure-related incident responses are handled in alignment with ISO standards.
+* All infrastructure-related incident responses are handled in alignment with ISO/IEC 27002 standard.

 ## Security Guidelines for Production Deployment of WSO2 Products